fiveagency/ios-swift-guide/Code Style/README.md

 }
 ```

+## Comments
+When they are needed, use comments to explain **why** a particular piece of code does something, not what it does.
+Comments must be kept up-to-date or deleted.

+Avoid block comments inline with code, as the code should be as self-documenting as possible.
+Exception: This does not apply to those comments used to generate documentation.

+Avoid the use of C-style comments (/* ... */).
+Prefer the use of double- or triple-slash.

 ## Classes and Structs
 ### Use of Self
 Since Swift doesn't require explicit `self` to access an object's properties, don't use `self` in places other than initializers and escaping closures (don't forget to weakly capture `self`).